happycube/cxadc-linux3/README.md

     cat /dev/cxadc0 | flac --fast -16 --sample-rate=17898 --sign=unsigned --channels=1 --endian=little --bps=16 --blocksize=65535 --lax -f - -o media-name-17.8msps-16bit-cx-card.flac

+# Issues & Debugging

+Secure boot can cause issues.

+Kernel updates will break the driver and require a full re-installation, unless DKMS is setup.

+`rules.config` - Inside this file are your defined base settings every time the driver loads

 ## History

 ### 2005-09-25 - v0.2

 cxadc was originally written by Hew How Chee (<how_chee@yahoo.com>).
 See [SDR using a CX2388x TV+FM card](http://web.archive.org/web/20091027150612/http://geocities.com/how_chee/cx23881fc6.htm) for more details.